-Or you can join (or watch) the relatively new, thrilling sport of downwinding — when experienced paddlers in Hood River or on some parts of the Willamette River ride the current downwind, then shuttle back to the start and do it again.
-Get inspired at a race this spring, such as the Willamette SUP Cup in Lake Oswego (May 20, 2018).
+Or you can join (or watch) the thrilling sport of downwinding — when experienced paddlers in Hood River and some parts of the Willamette River ride the swell downwind, then shuttle back to the start and do it again.
+Get inspired at a race like the Rose City SUP Classic.

-Sellwood Waterfront Park, Portland — Stop by and talk to the experts at Gorge Performance and head a few miles south to this easy spot, popular in the summertime.
-Carry your board down the stairs to the beach at the dock, or use the old boat ramp on Spokane Street.
-It’ll be hard not to get distracted by the great blue herons, cormorants and other bird and marine life all around.
+Sellwood Waterfront Park, Portland — Stop by and talk to the experts at Gorge Performance and head a few miles south to this easy spot, which is popular in the summertime.
+Carry your board down the stairs to the beach at the dock or use the old boat ramp on Spokane Street.
+It’ll be hard not to get distracted by the great blue herons, cormorants and other birds and marine life in the area.

-Cook Park, Tigard — During high season there’s a rental stand here, run by the nonprofit Tualatin Valley Riverkeepers.
-That makes it super convenient to slide your board down into the water at the dock and paddle along this slower section of the Willamette River.
+Cook Park, Tigard — During high season there’s a rental stand here run by the nonprofit Tualatin Riverkeepers.
+That makes it super convenient to slide your board into the water from the dock and paddle along this slower section of the Tualatin River.

-Waterfront Park, The Dalles — You’ll be out on the glassy water in just minutes after renting gear from Celilo Paddle Co. in The Dalles (Memorial Day through Labor Day).
-Just 90 minutes from Portland along the Historic Columbia River Highway, the city’s miler, drier conditions make this less-crowded destination a go-to spot for playing on the water.
+Waterfront Park, The Dalles — You’ll be out on the glassy water in just minutes at this great launch site in The Dalles.
+Just 90 minutes from Portland along the Historic Columbia River Highway, the city’s milder, drier conditions make this less-crowded destination a go-to spot for playing on the water.

-Know before you go: Oregon’s waterways are popular for all types of recreation, from SUPing to kayaking to boating.
+Know before you go: Oregon’s waterways are popular for all types of recreation, from stand-up paddling to kayaking to boating.
 Be prepared for the unexpected and wear a life jacket while on the water.
 For life jacket recommendations, visit the Oregon Marine Board.